jbasen/Crestron-Shelly/README.md

 a poll input as the automatic polling I was trying to do was causing an issue.

 V20 Added support for the Shelly Plus Wall Dimmer.
 Tested with the Shelly Plus i4 and Shelly Pro 3

+V21 Fixes an issue with Shelly devices that have an contact closure input.
+The input wasn't being querried at startup for its current state.
+This version also adds support for adjusting white balance on devices connected to the Shelly-Crestron dimmer module that have support for that feature.
+Finally, it adds support for the upcoming Shelly Add-On.